-© Copyright 2017 HP Development Company, L.P.
+© Copyright 2016 HP Development Company, L.P.

-Bluetooth is a trademark owned by its

-proprietor and used by HP Inc. under license.

-Windows is either a registered trademark or

-trademark of Microsoft Corporation in the

-United States and/or other countries.

-The information contained herein is subject to

-change without notice.
-The only warranties for

-HP products and services are set forth in the

-express warranty statements accompanying

-such products and services.
-Nothing herein

-should be construed as constituting an

-additional warranty.
-HP shall not be liable for

-technical or editorial errors or omissions

-contained herein.
+Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
+Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

+The information contained herein is subject to change without notice.
+The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
+Nothing herein should be construed as constituting an additional warranty.
+HP shall not be liable for technical or editorial errors or omissions contained herein.

-First Edition: March 2017
+First Edition: September 2017

-Document Part Number: 917718-001
+Document Part Number: L00438-001